 Interviewing is hard enough, but interviewing in another language and culture means that practicing becomes even more critical.
 Try these tips to practice in a variety of ways.

-- Prepare 5-6 examples of past experiences that you have ready to apply to a few different behavior questions (don’t forget to use the STAR method).
+- Prepare 5-6 examples of past experiences that you have ready to apply to a few different behavior questions.
 Some scenarios to consider include:

 - Working in a group to accomplish a goal

 - How you handle conflict in a group

 - When you’ve made a mistake or failed